tforster/webproducer/README.md

 ### Default Directory Structure

-While WebProducer expects source files to be found in the following tree structure by default, they can all be overridden to suit your own structure using the various CLI flags.
+WebProducer expects source files to be found in the following tree structure by default, but they can be overridden using various CLI flags.

 ``` shell
 . (your project root)